haleymartin-6/DS4300-Practical-02/README.md

 ```
 ## Running the model

+1. Make sure to run the ingest.py script for whichever database of your choosing.
+This will populate the chosen vector database with what information you want to give it from your notes.
-Run the script search.py then enter your questions at the prompt to receive responses based on the indexed documents :)
+2. Run the script search.py for the corresponding database you ran the ingest.py for.
+You will then be prompted to enter your questions and receive responses based on the indexed documents :)